 Symptoms of Heat Stroke in Dogs

 Often people don’t recognize the symptoms of heat stroke and lose critical treatment time.
-Very humid days – even if it’s not all that hot – can also be problematic, so watch your dog for these signs:
+Watch your dog closely for these signs:

 - Excessive panting